shopware/shopware/changelog/_unreleased/2024-10-15-theme-script-with-configuration-load-improved.md

 author_github: @raffaelecarelle
 ---
 # Storefront
-* Use `AbstractConfigLoader` component inside `ThemeScript` to load theme configuration
+* Changed `ThemeScript` component to use `AbstractConfigLoader`  to load theme configuration